Trench heating vs underfloor heating: What is the difference?

 • Can be seamlessly installed into existing rooms with minimum disruption to the space

-Advantages of water underfloor systems are:
+Advantages of water underfloor heating systems are:

 • Ideal for large areas and multiple rooms